-When your Permissions are set to Public in a Group or Topic, anyone with the join code and a Microsoft or Google account can participate in the discussion.
-To ensure the safety and privacy of classroom discussions, please update your existing Group or Topic with Public Permissions to the other available Permissions.
-Student email or Google Classroom permissions allow specific students to access a Group or Topic and require students to join using their provided school credentials, which is preferred.
+When a group or topic is public, anyone with the join code and a Microsoft or Google account can participate in the discussion.
+To ensure the safety and privacy of classroom discussions, please update how members access these groups and topics.
+Email or Google Classroom only allow specific members to join a discussion, and require them to join using their provided credentials which is preferred.

-You may need to update the permissions for your Group or Topic if any of the following occur:
+You may need to update a group or topic if any of the following occur:

-- Students might receive an error message indicating that they don’t have access to the discussion and should contact their educator.
+- Members might receive an error message indicating that they don’t have access to the discussion and should contact their lead.

 2. Select Edit Group

-4. Select either Student Email - this is the most secure method and there is the option to individually put all student emails ex)email@example.com or just the email domain ex) @student.eu.
-Other permission options include Username or Google Classroom
+4. Select email or domain - this is the most secure method and there is the option to individually put all emails (firstname.lastname@example.org) or just the email domain (@student.edu).
+Other options include username or Google Classroom

 5. Select Update Group

-How to turn off Topic Moderation on an existing Public Topic
+How to turn off moderation for an existing public topic

-Topics that belong to existing public Groups will automatically be moderated to further protect those who use Flipgrid.
-If you would like to turn off Topic Moderation, you will be required to update the permissions of the existing public Group first and then you will be able to turn off Topic Moderation in the Topic.
+Topics that belong to existing public groups will automatically be moderated to further protect those who use Flipgrid.
+If you would like to turn off moderation, you will be required to manage the members as described above first, and then you will be able to turn off topic moderation for the topic.

-1. Follow the steps in How to edit your existing Group Permissions
+1. Follow the steps in How to manage the members of existing public groups

 3. Select Edit Topic